radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-building-block/index.md

 Starting log stream...
 ```

-Your demo application should contain the following connection information:
+Open [http://localhost:3000](http://localhost:3000) to view the Radius demo container.
+Which should contain the following connection information:

 {{< image src="app-statestore.png" alt="Screenshot of the demo Redis connection" width=700px >}}